Built-in Functions

 -g, --debugInclude debug symbols

--p, --profileEnable function profiling
+-p, --profileEnable function profiling (report to stderr at exit)

 -w, --warningsShow compiler warnings